antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ## Evaluation

-Please don't forget to fill in the evaluation form about this R2 course
+Please don't forget to fill in the evaluation form, which is the first form that you found in this document, about this R2 course.

 ---------

 # Final remarks / future directions